-Performance at an acceptable level of technical skill;

-Performance to an acceptable level of output (productivity);

-Organising one's tasks;

-Responding and reacting appropriately when things go wrong;

-Fulfilling a role in the scheme of things at work; and

-Transfer of skills and knowledge to new situations.
+- Performance at an acceptable level of technical skill; - Performance to an acceptable level of output (productivity); - Organising one's tasks; - Responding and reacting appropriately when things go wrong; - Fulfilling a role in the scheme of things at work; and - Transfer of skills and knowledge to new situations.

-Definition of Assessment
+What is the definition of assessment?

 Assessment is the process of collecting evidence and making judgement on the extent and nature of progress towards the performance requirements set out in a standard or learning outcome.
-Assessment in a competency-based system is the process determining whether a employee meets the prescribed standard of performance, i.e. whether they demonstrate the competency level required at each level within the competency structure, (Skills Matrix/Job Models) Schedule "B".
+Assessment in a competency-based system is the process determining whether an employee meets the prescribed standard of performance, i.e. whether they demonstrate the competency level required at each level within the competency structure.